coderefinery/coderefinery.org/repository.md

 securing long-term funding for this service.
 The goal is to create a service for many years to come.
 If we do not manage to secure long-term funding, we will notify users well in advance and assist in migrating repository and data.

+## Can I serve GitLab pages?

+Yes!
+GitLab pages now serve via `*.pages.coderefinery.org`.

+Currently only HTTP.
+TLS is in the works.